'Of course' Trump lost the 2020 election, DeSantis says after years of hedging

-NEW YORK (AP) — Republican presidential candidate Ron DeSantis said definitively that rival Donald Trump lost the 2020 election, an acknowledgement the Florida governor made after years of equivocating answers.
+NEW YORK (AP) — Republican presidential candidate Ron DeSantis said definitively that rival Donald Trump lost the 2020 election, an acknowledgment the Florida governor made after years of equivocating answers.

 DeSantis has often sidestepped questions about whether he believes the 2020 election results were legitimate.
 But in recent days he has started publicly questioning the lies that Trump and his allies have made about the election's legitimacy.